oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/dsp_control/README.md

 Locate `report.html` in the `dsp_control_report.prj/reports/` directory.
 Open the report in any of Chrome*, Firefox*, Edge*, or Internet Explorer*.

 1. Navigate to Area Analysis of System (Area Analysis > Area Analysis of System).
 In this view, you can see usage of FPGA resources, which reflects the outcome of DSP control.
 2. Navigate to System Viewer (Views > System Viewer).
-In this view, you can verify the `Implementation Preference` on the Details Panel of the graph node of a controlled math instruction.
+In this view, you can verify the `Implementation Preference` on the Details Panel of the graph node of a controlled math operation.

 ## Running the Sample